boschicr/mongoose-local-cache/readme.md

           field3: Date
        });

-    Enable redisCache on the schema!
+    Enable cache on the schema!

-       REQUIRED: Enable Redis caching on this schema by specifying
+       REQUIRED: Enable local caching on this schema by specifying

            ExampleSchema.set('cache', true)